quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 Here is the generalization rule:

 Just kidding!
 There is none.
 There is also no instantiation rule.
-Instead of getting their own rules which would have to be magically applied to make an inference algorithm, generalization and instantiation happen explicitly and under our contol in the $Let$ and $Var$ rules respectively.
+Instead of getting their own rules which would have to be magically applied to make an inference algorithm, generalization and instantiation happen explicitly and under our control in the $Let$ and $Var$ rules respectively.
 Even then, polymorphism only really "exists" in the context $\Gamma$, since no expression is ever directly inferred to have a type scheme type.

 Here are all the rules for the algorithmic rule system: